Icelandic Government Scholarships

 The first-year in Icelandic as a second language, BA-programme, is designed for students with some prior knowledge in the language.
 The candidates must have a working knowledge of English, since English will serve as a second language in teaching.

-The admission exam for the BA-programme will be held at the latter part of August.
+The online admission exam for the BA-programme will be held the second week of June

 Students with considerable prior knowledge of Icelandic may move directly into the second year by passing examinations held in August.

 As a rule, foreign students holding the Icelandic Ministry of Education, Science and Culture scholarship are expected to follow the programme in line with their previous knowledge of Icelandic, whether they intend to complete the BA-degree or not.

 Students that begin their studies in autumn are required to pass exams (30 ECTS) at the end of the term to be able to continue their studies for the spring term of the programme.
 The scholarship holders have to pass examinations in the end of the fall term to be eligible for the scholarship in the spring.